fusesource/fuse-extra/fusemq-leveldb/readme.md

 ## Built in High Availability Support

-You can also use aa High Availability (HA) version of the LevelDB store which works with Hadoop based file systems to achive HA of your stored messages.
+You can also use a High Availability (HA) version of the LevelDB store which works with Hadoop based file systems to achive HA of your stored messages.

 **Q:** What are the requirements?